S-Vamsee/Airbnb_Bostonliving/README.md

   - Precision
   - Recall
   - F1-Score
-- Confusion matrices were plotted to visualize model performance.
+- Confusion matrices were plotted to visualize model performance and better understand true vs. false predictions across classes.

 ## Skills and Tools Used